palombom/SANDI-Matlab-Toolbox-Latest-Release/README.md

 **REPORT** A report of the steps performed is displaied in the matlab command window and saved in the txt file 'SANDI_analysis_LogFile.txt' within the 'ProjectMainFolder' folder.

-**INITIALIZATION** The function "InitializeSANDIinput" initializa the SANDI toolbox using default options.
+**INITIALIZATION** The function "InitializeSANDIinput" initialize the SANDI toolbox using default options.
 Explore and edit this function if you would like to change them from the default ones, for example to perform performance analysis, as explained following.

 **TEST PERFORMANCE** If the flags "SANDIinput.DoTestPerformances" and "SANDIinput.diagnostics" inside the function "InitializeSANDIinput" are set to '1' (we recommend to always do so the first time you run the toolbox for a study), then the toolbox will run a series of tests to quantify the performance of the model fitting, given the acquisition protocol used and the noise distributions of the datasets.
 This includes: test of SANDI model parameters cross-correlations; accuracy and precision of each model parameter estimation; bias due to unaccounted inter-compartmental exchange; sensitivity analysis (based on a nominal change of model parameters of 10%).
 Images of the output of the performance analysis are saved in "ProjectMainFolder -> Report_ML_Training_Performance" folder and in each "ProjectMainFolder -> derivatives -> SANDI_analysis -> sub-XXX -> ses-XXX -> SANDI_Output -> SANDIreport" folders.